linkpoolio/external-adapters-js/bookmakerratings/README.md

 ## Game Odds Endpoint

-Gets the odds on the outcomes for the selected game (returns [home odds, away odds])
+Gets the odds on the outcomes for the selected game (returns ABI-encoding of (home-odds x 1000, away-odds x 1000) )

 ### Input Params